meghapsimatrix/meghapsimatrix/content/home/experience.md

   description = """
   Responsibilities include:

-  * Assisted in the following courses: Causal Inference; Data Analysis, Simulation, Programming in R; Research Design; Survey of Multivariate Methods' Fundamental Statistics; and, Statistics in Market Analysis.
+  * Assisted in the following courses: Causal Inference; Data Analysis, Simulation, Programming in R; Research Design; Survey of Multivariate Methods; Fundamental Statistics; and, Statistics in Market Analysis.
   * Effectively communicated complex statistical methods to students with little prior background in the field.
   """